amaraauguste/BC-CISC-7900-SPRING-2025/DeltaE_Calculator/README.md

 ## Overview

-The **Delta E Calculator** is a user-friendly web application built with Flask that enables users to compare colors using various Delta E metrics.
+The **Delta E (ΔE) Calculator** is a user-friendly web application built with Flask that enables users to compare colors using various Delta E (ΔE) metrics.
 It supports both individual color comparisons and batch processing through Excel file uploads.

 ## Features

 - Input two hex color codes to compute their color differences.
 - Converts colors to RGB, XYZ, and Lab color spaces.
-- Calculates Delta E values using CIE76, CIE94, and CIE2000 formulas.
+- Calculates Delta E (ΔE) values using CIE76, CIE94, and CIE2000 formulas.
 - Uploads an Excel (.xlsx) file containing multiple color pairs for batch processing.
 - Displays comparison results in a clear format.
 - Allows downloading of results as an Excel file.